Subscribe to The Hot Sheet

 Top headlines

-For topics that merit further explanation—any story that might retain meaning for your long-term decision making—we delve deeper, with informed analysis and perspective.
+For topics of long-term merit, we delve deeper, with informed analysis and perspective.
 Get nuanced insights on complex issues that affect all authors.

 New opportunities and ventures

-We gather up announcements of new publishing imprints, literary agents, reviewers, podcasts, and anything else that might represent an opportunity or a signal as to where the market is headed.
+All in one place: announcements of new publishing imprints, literary agents, reviewers, podcasts, and anything else that might represent an opportunity or signal as to where the market is headed.

 Every issue includes links to 10-20 other stories being shared and discussed in the writing and publishing community.
-These are categorized to help you quickly identify what’s relevant to you.
+These are categorized to help you quickly identify what’s important to you.

 An award-winning resource you can trust